iarribas01/restaurant/README.md

 # We have a 5 star rating and serve
 # The most DELICIOUS italian food in all of Coolock :)

+# We have just extended a new branch of this
+# Italian restaurant to Cumberland!